-These are quite acheiveable via your own riding experience in the environment associated with the relevant course level, but clarification of the expectations is provided below.
+These are quite achievable via your own riding experience in the environment associated with the relevant course level, but clarification of the expectations is provided below.

-Skills development is included within each course, therefore, there will be opportunities to work to achieve the requirements during your course.
+Skills development is included within each course, so there will be opportunities to work to achieve the requirements during your course.

 Trail Leader Riding Expectations

-Trail Leaders are, as a minimum, safe on non-technical terrain; may attempt technical sections, not always successfully, is able to use controls and direction effectively and is continually aware of others around them.
+Trail Leaders are, as a minimum, safe on non-technical terrain; may attempt technical sections, not always successfully, able to use controls and direction effectively and be continually aware of others around them.

 Trail terrain includes usually green and blue trails in Forestry Commission environments, as well as non-technical cycle accessible routes.
 See more on Trail Terrain.

 |Gear selection||Selects gear to maintain reasonable cadence.
 Anticipates and is able to make correct changes.|

 |Ride over an obstacle||Ride over a small (kerb sized) downward step.|